 - be aggressive or cruel towards other children or animals.

-Signs in older children:
+Signs of emotional abuse in older children:

 - act in a way or know about things you wouldn’t expect them to know for their age